Publishing Agreements Explained: Future Games & Exclusivity

 The right of first refusal

-The right of first refusal is a clause in a video game publishing agreement that gives the publisher the right to enter into a publishing agreement regarding a derivative game under predetermined conditions already set in the original publishing contract.
+The right of first refusal gives the publisher the right to publish a derivative game under predetermined conditions that were already set in the original publishing contract.

-Unlike the right of first negotiation, there is no new round of free negotiation.
-The developer is bound to the deal terms agreed upfront for the sequel, prequel or spin-off.
-This means that developer has little to no room for negotiation.
+Unlike the right of first negotiation, this clause does not allow for a new round of open negotiations.
+The developer is bound to the previously agreed commercial terms, leaving little to no room to renegotiate.

 Example of a right of first refusal clause